basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **FasterWhisper** via [`faster-whisper-server`](https://github.com/SYSTRAN/faster-whisper) for high‑accuracy streaming transcription.
 - **Ollama** for on‑device rewrite/cleanup before sending prompts to the coding agent.

-My iOS Shortcut record roundtrip is slower than Apple’s on‑device dictation, but the accuracy is much better, which matters more.
+My iOS Shortcut dictation workflow is slower than Apple's built-in dictation, but the accuracy is much better—and that matters more.

 For the actual coding agent, I use a [fork](https://github.com/just-every/code) of Codex CLI with OpenAI’s `gpt-5-codex-high` model (here no open-source solution matches the frontier).